Benefactors of University College

 The WH Revis bequest fund is still in operation at the University of Nottingham helping to fund part-time postgraduate students.
 The university’s donor recognition society, the Revis Circle, was named after WH Revis, commemorating his generosity to University College.

-The catalogue of the University College collection is available here.
+View the catalogue record for the University College collection (UCN).

 HF Lancashire and George Spencer